CBRT Tower: Architecture

-The design of TCMB Tower, which belongs to and houses the Central Bank of the Republic of Türkiye (CBRT), was created by Vizzion Architecture's Şefik Birkiye.
+The design of TCMB Tower, which belongs to and houses the Central Bank of the Republic of Turkey (CBRT), was created by Vizzion Architecture's Şefik Birkiye.
 The tower, which embodies both local tradition and modernity, mirrors the prestigious image of the CBR.
 It is the tallest building in both Istanbul and Turkey, boasting a construction area of around 300000 m2 and standing at 60 storeys tall.
 The lower levels contain a conference hall, museum, library, restaurant, sports fields, and winter gardens.
 The levels of the tower are designated for office spaces and meeting rooms.

 The Central Bank tower was created by Turkish-Belgian architect Şefik Birkiye from Vizzion Architecture.
 Constructing the building at such a height presented unique technical obstacles, requiring it to be earthquake-resistant.
 An innovative solution was necessary since the façade was designed with natural stone cladding to exude sophistication and strength.
 The issue was the heavy weight of the stone at high altitudes, and the answer was provided by the Turkish firm Silkar Stone.